2024 Continuing Education Workshop Submissions

 The Conference Planning Committee will schedule workshops.
 Workshops may be canceled if they have less than ten registrants 30 days prior to the workshop date.

 AASP's Meeting Manager will process a check for honoraria at the conclusion of the conference.

 Specific expenses eligible for reimbursement are outlined below:

-Lodging expenses are eligible for reimbursement only if the workshop is conducted on Tuesday or Wednesday morning.
-In the case of workshops with one presenter, one night's lodging (Monday or Tuesday night) at the prevailing conference hotel rate for single occupancy may be reimbursed.
-In the case of workshops with two or more presenters, one night's lodging (Monday or Tuesday night) at the prevailing conference hotel rate for double occupancy may be reimbursed.
+Lodging expenses are eligible for reimbursement only if the workshop is conducted on Wednesday morning.
+In the case of workshops with one presenter, one night's lodging (Tuesday night) at the prevailing conference hotel rate for single occupancy may be reimbursed.
+In the case of workshops with two or more presenters, one night's lodging (Tuesday night) at the prevailing conference hotel rate for double occupancy may be reimbursed.
 When two rooms are necessary, presenters must incur the cost of one room.

 2. Per Diem

-Per diem expenses are eligible for reimbursement only if the workshop is conducted on Tuesday or Wednesday.
+Per diem expenses are eligible for reimbursement only if the workshop is conducted on Wednesday.
 One full day's per diem of $50 per presenter for up to two presenters may be reimbursed.
 If more than two presenters are involved, it is the responsibility of the presenters to divide up the lodging and per diem as they see fit.

 3. Workshop Materials

 Original receipts for incurred expenses must be submitted with the reimbursement request to AASP's Meeting Manager after the conference.

 The evaluation of the workshop content, organization and format, and knowledge and skills of the presenters are important to the development of a quality Continuing Education Program.
 To this end, AASP solicits evaluations from participants at the end of each workshop.
 The information derived from the evaluations is shared with the presenters and is used to assist in improving the quality of future workshop programs and activities.